Do you avoid Automation Bias? (aka AI Slop)

 Under stress, cognition narrows and we rely more heavily on mental shortcuts.
 AI tools initially promise to "do less work," but this productivity gain often shifts expectations, leading to "do more work in the same time".

-This creates a vicious cycle where increased time pressure makes us even more likely to accept AI outputs without proper scrutiny, amplifying our over-reliance on automation.
+This creates a vicious cycle: Increased time pressure → more likely to accept AI outputs without scrutiny.

 If there are two people within a company who don't know each other well, and review each other's code, they are less likely to care about what each other thinks, and they'll put less effort into a review.

-More extroverted people may move quickly and accept outputs more readily.
+More extroverted people want to move quickly → they accept AI outputs more readily.

-People high in neuroticism may doubt their own outputs, and thus doubt AI's outputs too.
+People high in neuroticism may doubt their own outputs → they doubt AI's outputs too.

 This isn't prescriptive, just a pattern to be aware of.